DatabaseCleaner/database_cleaner-active_record/README.md

 * `:cache_tables` - When set to `true` the list of tables to truncate or delete from will only be read from the DB once, otherwise it will be read before each cleanup run.
 Set this to `false` if (1) you create and drop tables in your tests, or (2) you change Postgres schemas (`ActiveRecord::Base.connection.schema_search_path`) in your tests (for example, in a multitenancy setup with each tenant in a different Postgres schema).
 Defaults to `true`.

+* `:reset_ids` - Only valid for deletion strategy, when set to `true` resets ids to 1 after each table is cleaned.

 ## Adapter configuration options

 `#db` defaults to the default ActiveRecord database, but can be specified manually in a few ways: